iBz-04/Seeker-o1/docs/architecture_overview.md

 ### Programming Language and Dependencies

-Anus AI is implemented in Python 3.11+, leveraging the following key dependencies:
+seeker-o1 AI is implemented in Python 3.11+, leveraging the following key dependencies:

 - **LangChain**: For building and connecting language model applications
 - **Pydantic**: For data validation and settings management